 Hello There!

-I am a PhD student in the fundamental physics research group at the Max-Planck institute for Radio astronomy in Bonn, Germany.
-The main focus of my research is using MeerKAT data to test large scale cosmology.
+I am a postdoctoral researcher in the fundamental physics research group at the Max-Planck institute for Radio astronomy in Bonn, Germany.
+My interests and research focus on radio interferometry, mainly using MeerKAT, galactic and extragalactic radio continuum science, and large scale cosmology.

 On this page you can find more information about my research interests, a short CV and my contact information.